 How to Find a CPWA

 Before you begin searching for a CPWA, it’s important to know what you’re looking for in an advisor.
 Even though CPWAs understand the financial issues of wealthy, they may specialize in certain areas.
-For example, if you need help with estate planning, you may not want to work with a CPWA who specializes in tax strategy.
+For example, if you need help with estate planning, avoid working with a tax-focused CPWA.

 Therefore, it’s important to conduct extensive research prior to partnering with a CPWA.
 In addition to their CPWA designation, you’ll want to review their background and other qualifications or certifications that you could use to help you with your financial needs.

-Start by visiting BrokerCheck by FINRA to make sure your potential investment advisors are properly registered.
+Start by visiting FINRA’s BrokerCheck to make sure your potential investment advisors are properly registered.
 After you find several candidates, take the time to speak with each of them individually.
 Consequently, you’ll want to asks about their specialization, registrations or license, products and services, investment experience, and professional credentials.
 Also, it’s important to ask how they get paid.
-Understanding how you’ll pay for their services is another important factor when deciding if they are a right fit for your financial needs.
+Understanding how you’ll pay for their services is another important factor when deciding on a financial advisor.

 If you’re a high net worth individual and are looking to partner with a financial planner, you want to know that the person you choose to work with is qualified to help you address your financial concerns.
 The earned title of CPWA helps you pick out advisors who understand your specific needs.